Where To Find A Legal Content Writer

 Where To Find a Legal Content Writer

-So, now that we’ve established what a legal content writer is, why your law firm needs one and what to look for in a content marketing partner, the big question remains: Where can you find a legal copywriter?
+So, now that we’ve established what a legal content writer is, why your law firm needs one and what to look for in a content marketing partner, the big question remains: Where can you find the best legal copywriters?
 There are dozens of platforms on which you can find and hire freelance writers, each of which comes with its fair share of pros and cons.
 Though we could probably create a whole eBook detailing each platform in-depth, we’ve listed the most popular ones below, along with the highlights/lowlights of each:

 Pros: It comes with the ability to set your own budget, and you gain access to thousands of freelancers in one convenient location.